 Joel Dubois, (c) 2009, 2013--for free, fully cited distribution only

 I. Two Types of Dynamic Culture

-An investigator of culture, then, must be open encountering a bewildering diversity of messy variables that cannot be reduced to an easy formula, as well as phenomena that cannot be predicted based on any static scheme.
+An investigator of culture, then, must be open to encountering a bewildering diversity of messy variables that cannot be reduced to neat formulas, as well as phenomena that cannot be predicted based on static theories.
 This dynamic nature of culture is also an important reason for the team-based learning format of the course: such dynamic approaches are much more effective at preparing investigators for the real-life complexity of culture than static, instructional methods of learning that focus on transfering facts from teacher to studentu.